streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ### Overview

 Substreams sinks provide the ability to pipe data extracted from a blockchain to various types of files-based persistence solutions.
-A few available options include BigQuery, Clickhouse, custom scripts and other related data storage and processing tools accepting a file format.
+A few available options include [BigQuery](https://cloud.google.com/bigquery), [Clickhouse](https://clickhouse.com), custom scripts and other related data storage and processing tools accepting a file format.
 For example, you could extract all of the ERC20, ERC721, and ERC1155 transfers from the Ethereum blockchain and persist the data to a files-based store.

 After a sink has been created and starts running, an automated ingestion task can be setup to have BigQuery, or another files-based storage solution, ingest the data.
-As an example, a user could use substreams-sink-files to sink data in `jsonl` format to a Google Cloud Storage (GCS) bucket and configure a BigQuery Transfer job to run every 15 minutes.
-The scheduled job would then ingest any new files found in the GCS bucket where the data was written.
+As an example, a user could use `substreams-sink-files` to sink data in `jsonl` format to a [Google Cloud Storage (GCS)](https://cloud.google.com/storage) bucket and configure a BigQuery Transfer job to run every 15 minutes.
+The scheduled job ingests the new files found in the GCS bucket where the data was written.

 ### Accompanying code example